leso-kn/tineline/readme.md

 ## A Complete Guide

-As you can see in the example above, schedule files begin by setting the starting date and duration of the timeline.
+As you can see in the example above, Tineline files begin by setting the starting date and duration of the schedule.

 Instead of a duration, we could also give it a fixed ending date, like this: